Basilicata: Economy

 Cultivation consists mainly of sowables (especially wheat), which represent 46% of the total land.
 Potatoes and maize are produced in the mountain areas.
-Olives and wine production is relatively small with about 31,000 ha under cultivation.
+Olives and wine production are relatively small with about 31,000 ha under cultivation.
 The terrain is mountainous and hilly with poor transportation routes that hinders harvesting.
-Most oils are sold unbranded and only 3% is exported.
-The main olive cultivars are Ogliarola del Vulture, Ogliarola del Bradano, Majatica di Ferrandina and Farasana with only Ogliarola del Vulture having the Protected Designation of Origin (PDO).
+Most oils are sold unbranded and 3% is exported.
+The main olive cultivars are Ogliarola del Vulture, Ogliarola del Bradano, Majatica di Ferrandina, and Farasana, with Ogliarola del Vulture having the Protected Designation of Origin (PDO).
 Other varieties are the Arnasca, Ascolana, Augellina, Cellina, Frantoio, Leccino, Majatica, Nostrale, Ogliarola (Ogliarola Barese), Palmarola or Fasolina, Rapolese di Lavello, and Sargano (Sargano di Fermo and Sargano di San Benedetto).

 Among industrial activities, the manufacturing sector contributes to the gross value added of the secondary sector with 64% of the total, while the building sector contributes 24%.
 Within the services sector, the main activities in terms of gross value added are business activities, distributive trade, education and public administration.
 In the last few years, new productive sectors have developed: manufacturing, automotive, and especially oil extraction.
 In 2009, Eni employed 230 people in this area (of whom over 50% were from Basilicata), and about 1,800 were employed in activities directly generated by Eni's operations, distributed in 80 companies of which over 50% were from Basilicata.
 The region produced about 100000 oilbbl/d, meeting 11 percent of Italy's domestic oil demand.

-FIAT plant in Melfi has 7,200 employees and manufactured 229,848 Jeep Renegade, Jeep Compass and Fiat 500X in 2020.
+The Fiat plant in Melfi has 7,200 employees and manufactured 229,848 Jeep Renegade, Jeep Compass, and Fiat 500X in 2020.
 The gross domestic product (GDP) of the region was 12.6 billion euros in 2018, accounting for 0.7% of Italy's economic output.
 GDP per capita adjusted for purchasing power was 22,200 euros or 74% of the EU27 average in the same year.
 The GDP per employee was 95% of the EU average.
 The unemployment rate stood at 8.6% in 2020, the lowest rate in South Italy.

 Transport

-The region doesn't have its own airport.
-However, other airports such as Bari Airport, Lamezia Terme International Airport, and Naples International Airport are also used by air travellers from the region.
+The region does not have its own airport; however, other airports, such as Bari Airport, Lamezia Terme International Airport, and Naples International Airport, are also used by air travellers from the region.